Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Introduction

 Within this framework, we articulate two creative limits of the current language modeling paradigm.
-First, we empirically find that next-token learning achieves lower algorithmic creativity (and higher memorization) compared to multi-token approaches, namely, teacherless training \citep{bachmann24pitfalls,monea23pass,Tschannen23teacherless} and diffusion models \citep{Hoogeboom2021ArgmaxFA,Austin2021StructuredDD,Lou2023DiscreteDM} (see Fig~\ref{fig:g_mini_creativity_and_memorization} and Fig~\ref{fig:diffusion-main}).
+First, we empirically find that next-token learning achieves lower algorithmic creativity compared to some multi-token approach, namely, either teacherless training \citep{bachmann24pitfalls,monea23pass,Tschannen23teacherless} or diffusion \citep{Hoogeboom2021ArgmaxFA,Austin2021StructuredDD,Lou2023DiscreteDM} (see Fig~\ref{fig:g_mini_creativity_and_memorization} and Fig~\ref{fig:diffusion-main}).
 Our argument is that in all our tasks, inferring the latent leap of thought requires observing global higher-order patterns rather than local next-token patterns in the sequence.

-Next, we turn to the {de facto} approach for randomization in a Transformer: temperature sampling from the output softmax layer.
-We contrast this against an input-layer randomization approach we call {\em hash-conditioning} where we train models with random hash prefixes.
-We find that, in our tasks, not only does hash-conditioning induce non-trivial algorithmic creativity ({\em even with deterministic, greedy decoding!}), hash-conditioning is also competitive with or better than the conventional output-randomization (i.e., temperature sampling).
-Intuitively, maximizing diversity at the output-token-level is computationally burdensome: it requires simultaneously processing a diverse set of leaps of thoughts to compute a marginalized token distribution.
-It is easier to first sample a single latent leap of thought, and then compute the token \textit{conditioned} on that one leap.
-We conjecture that hash-conditioning enables this conditioned token generation.
+Next, we turn to how we elicit randomness from a Transformer.
+While the {de facto} approach is to elicit randomness at the output --- temperature sampling --- we contrast this with injecting randomness into the model.
+Concretely, we study \textit{seed-conditioning}, where we train and test with a random prefix string per example.
+Surprisingly, we find that {seed-conditioning} induces non-trivial algorithmic creativity {even with deterministic decoding}; it is in fact, comparable to temperature sampling (and in some cases, better).
+We intuit that maximizing diversity at the output-level results in cognitive overload: it requires simultaneously processing many leaps of thoughts to compute a marginalized token distribution.
+Input-level noise injection could sidestep this by articulating one leap of thought per seed.
+We also view this exploration as a controlled study solidifying prior indications that prompt variations induce diversity \citep{li23promptdiversity,lau2024promptdiversity,naik2024promptdiversity,li22alphacode}.